-Why I Choose to Hunt
+Why I choose to hunt

 Every year while preparing for the upcoming hunting seasons, I find myself pondering the nature of hunting.
+What is the reason for why I choose to hunt?
 In my travels, people who hunt almost always surround me.
 Yet seldom do we take the time to openly discuss or debate the nature of our passion to hunt.
 So it has become apparent that hunting is so personal that there is no consensus to answer the question of why we hunt.
 Besides the fact that hunting has become a large part of my livelihood, that is not the reason I started or continue to hunt.

 So let me take a moment to try to explain why I choose to hunt.

 First, I need to acknowledge that I believe I am a higher form of mammal in the animal world.
-With that understanding I think it becomes much easier to explain why I hunt than to explain why I wouldn't hunt.
+With that understanding, I think it becomes much easier to explain why I chose to hunt than to explain why I wouldn't hunt.
 While carnivores seek out other animal matter for life sustenance and herbivores concentrate on plant matter, omnivores by nature seek out food that is both animal and plant matter.
 Therefore as an omnivore, I choose to eat steak with a salad on the side.
 Think about your favorite restaurant for a moment.
 Does the menu include a selection to appease the appetite of man?
 Hamburger and fries or steak with vegetable soup and a salad on the side is common.

 Just like every other member of the animal world, I try to survive.
 To survive I must eat.
 So by nature I am a predator.
 I prey on animal matter and plant matter.
 Neither type of food has more intrinsic value to it than the other.
 They are equal in the fact I require or at least prefer to eat both to survive.
 Eating both plant and animal matter tends to keep an omnivore the healthiest, so again by nature or instinct I am driven to consume vegetable and animal matter.